(Are you a previous volunteer or have you already been placed on a crew? You need this page!)

 A Final Word

-Adult Volunteer Applications [applies to anyone 18 or older]
+Adult Volunteer Application [applies to anyone 18 or older]

 Youth Volunteer Applications [applies to young people from 12-17.
-All youth volunteers must be sponsored by a current adult volunteer in good standing with the Folk Festival and must be approved by the Manager of Volunteers.]
+All youth volunteers must be sponsored by a current adult volunteer in good standing with the Festival and must be approved by the Volunteer Office.]